Synopsis for Thirteenth Gate (from Goodreads):

 Much like its predecessor, this story features a lot of detail.
 The chapters are wordy but for mystery fans, especially Sherlock Holmes ones, you’ll be right at home.
 Especially with the switch to third person POV.

 I will admit that the chapters with Vivienne and Alec were harder to get into just because I love Harry and John and was used to their narrative.
-But the intrigue is there and it kept me interested in going forward thought it did feel slower when I compare reading Harry’s chapters.
+But the intrigue is there and it kept me interested in going forward though it did feel slower when I compare reading Harry’s chapters.

 Note: I found out after I read the author’s note at the end that Vivienne and Alec are a part of her The Fourth Element series so some readers may be familiar with them.